d33paks1ngh/Netflix-GPT/README.md

 - React library @"Formic" to make you life easy to create and work with form in react and for validation check.
 - Now write form validation code in your login page.

 # Part_03 of NetflixGPT

 - form validation
 - find the regix of Email and Password
 - Understand about useRef hook...

 # Part_04 of NetflixGPT

 - Google fire base set up for authentication
 - Deploy your project on production using firebase.
 - create sign up user account

 # Part 05 of NetflixGPT

 - impliment sign in and sign Up logic

 # part 06 of NetflixGPT

+- install react-redux and @reduxjs/toolkit
+- set up your redux store.
+- Create a userSlice and configure you store and provide the store to the react app
+- Dispatch the action using onAuthStateChanged() from fire base